petermeissner/wikipediatrend/README.md

 # Credits

 - Parts of the package's code have been shamelessly copied and modified from R base package written by R core team.
+This concerns the `wp_date()` generic and its methods and is detailed in the help files.